AnthonySwain/AliceO2/Steer/README.md

 This is relativitly light-weight compared to VMCStepLogger but has significantly reduced features.
 Only saves X,Y,Z,pdg for each step of a particles transport.
 Can be analysed using the macros found in: https://github.com/AnthonySwain/AliceO2MacroDev/tree/main/StepandHit_Analysis
 <br>
 To enable this, include "--configKeyValues="GlobalSimProcs.SaveSteps=true" in the simulation command.

+## PDGs
+Unfortunately, due to silly implementaiton - not all PDGs are saved.
+There is a list found in O2MCApplication called PDGs which specifies which PDGs to save.

+# Note
+I have tried and failed to put all the functions into a seperate file to make the readability better.
+For now, most the functions are defined in O2MCApplicationBase.h and the contents in O2MCApplication.
+Additinoally there are some functions completely defined in O2MCApplication under the namespace "TonysDevelopmentArea".